 “Land use application”: an application required by the City and submitted by a land use applicant to obtain a land use approval; this does not mean an application to enact, amend, or repeal a land use regulation.

 "Land use authority": An individual, board, or commission appointed or employed by the City to make land use decisions.
 “Land Use Authority” includes any appropriately authorized designees.
 The “Land Use Authority” for various processes or applications may differ.

+“Lot”: A tract of land, regardless of any label, that is created by and shown on a subdivision plat that has been recorded in the office of the county recorder.

 “Lot line adjustment” means the process of combining two or more lawful existing lots into a fewer number of total lots than existed prior to the boundary line adjustment; or the moving of a boundary line between two or more lots where the total number of lots after the change remains the same.

+“Parcel”: See “Parcel” as defined in § 8-6-3 of the City’s code.

 “Plat”: An instrument subdividing property into lots as depicted on a map or other graphic representation of land that a licensed professional land surveyor makes and prepares in accordance with §10-9a-603 or §57-8-13 of Utah State Code (as amended).